dofuuz/roseus/README.md

 ## Findings and candiates

 These are some colormaps made during designing Roseus.
-They are all perceptually uniform and has almost full range of lightness.
+They are all perceptually uniform(except v0.1) and has almost full range of lightness.

 You can generate them using `roseus.py`.